Boys’ hockey: Resurgent Capers headed to Class B South final

 “I told the boys, ‘hey, let’s think about two months ago.
 Did we ever think that we were going to be in this spot?
 There’s no reason to grip our sticks tight.
 Let’s go out and embrace the moment, make some hard plays and see what happens,’” Rutt said.

-What happened was Gavin Simopolous rocketed a shot that deflected off the tip of the goalie’s glove and into the net.
+What happened was Gavin Simopoulos rocketed a shot that deflected off the tip of the goalie’s glove and into the net.

 “We have young team.
 Once we all got used to the level of play (this season), we really put it together.
 Now we’re a three-line team that’s ready to perform every game.”

-Note: UPDATE: This story was updated on March 2 at 12:45 p.m. to correctly identify Cape Elizabeth captain Gavin Simopoulos.